Ericallibalogun/Ericallibalogun/README.md

 - **Email:** allieric28@gmail.com

-### 💡"You are born with all the greatest have had" - Edgar Albert Guest.
+### 💡"You are born with all that the greatest have had" - Edgar Albert Guest.